Ae-oyna-kamuy: Mythology

 As deities provided humans with language and wisdom of Nature, people abandoned their cave dwelling lifestyle and began constructing houses as well as using fire.
 This was also when Aynurakkur began playing with other human children which led to him creating useful tools such as bow and arrow as well as ropes.
 Youth On a rainy day just before Aynurakkur was about to turn 16 years old, Tokapchkamuy gave him two important directives.
 First, he was tasked to become the leader of humankind by vanquishing any aggressors (both human and non-human) who attempts of disrupting the peace.
 Second, he was destined to be the husband of Swan Princess Retacchir [白鳥姫レタッチリ] after she descended to Earth.

 Rumor broke out that a giant deer terrorized the human community.
 This was when Aynurakkur decided to test his strength as a defender of humankind by defeating this beast.
 As he departed his fort to confront the beast, he by chance came across his future wife Swan Princess near the river, but Aynurakkur didn't have a moment to spare so he pressed forward.
 While on the trail, the giant deer presented itself and promptly attacked Aynurakkur.
-This was a hard battle even for Aynurakkur who was used to wrestle with deers since he was very young which were nothing like the beast he was currently facing whose body was almost twice the size of a normal stag.
+This was a hard battle even for Aynurakkur who was used to wrestle with deer since he was very young which were nothing like the beast he was currently facing whose body was almost twice the size of a normal stag.
 Nonetheless, Aynurakkur prevailed and defeated the giant deer.
 Then Aynurakkur sensed that this giant deer was no malevolent entity like the ones which immerged from the ground at the very beginning of time, but a divine beast sent by the deities in heavens to test Aynurakkur's strength.
 Alas, he venerated the giant deer and crafted an arrow which he shot upwards as the spirit of the deer rode on top; ascending to the heavens.